magiclamp32/RetroPie-Extra2/README.md

 -- Master Branch --
 crispy-doom.sh - Tested and works well.
-freeciv.sh - Tested and works well, I may soon replace it to compile latest freeciv so that players can play with newer clients.
+freeciv.sh - Tested and works well, I may soon replace it to compile latest freeciv so that players can play with newer clients. reminiscence.sh - Tested and works well.

 -- Testing --
 abuse.sh - Appears to have some stability issues as well as problems with sound/audio dropping out.
 Does not full screen properly yet. lr-craft.sh - New libretro core for a Minecraft clone, does not work on Pi due to missing OpenGLES2 support.
-X86 only, untested. reminiscence.sh - Installation script works as intended, currently untested.
+X86 only, untested.